HEALTHY BEHAVIOUR DATA CHALLENGE

-This challenge is divided into two separate streams: one for innovators based in Canada and one for those based in the United States.
-Applications to each stream are handled separately and can be made through the links at the bottom of this page.
-Both streams will follow a two-phase process.
+This challenge was divided into two separate streams: one for innovators based in Canada and one for those based in the United States.
+Applications to each stream were handled separately.
+Both streams followed a two-phase process.

 Phase 1: Ideation

 Challenge participants identified and proposed new data sources, platforms and methodologies for measuring any number of indicators for physical activity, sleep, sedentary behaviour or nutrition.
-Proposals allowed for measurement of indicators at a nation population level.
-A list of suggested indicators is on the Health Indicators page.
+Proposals allowed for measurement of indicators at a nation population level and used a list of suggested indicators from the Health Indicators page as a starting point.
 Finalists selected from Phase 1 received a financial prize and advanced to Phase 2.
-Details of the awards are on the application websites for each challenge stream.
+Details of the awards can be foundon the application websites for each challenge stream.

 Phase 2: Testing

-Selected submissions will be invited to implement their Phase 1 concept.
-The results will be compared to existing research, analysis, and/or surveillance outputs from the Public Health Agency of Canada (for the Canadian stream) or the Centers for Disease Control and Prevention (for the American stream).
-The most promising solutions will each receive a financial award and an opportunity to explore how the concept could be integrated into public health surveillance systems.
+Selected submissions were invited to further develop and validate their Phase 1 concept.
+The results were compared to existing research, analysis, and/or surveillance outputs from the Public Health Agency of Canada (for the Canadian stream) or the Centers for Disease Control and Prevention (for the American stream).
+The most promising solutions were then selected to receive a financial award and an opportunity to explore how the concept could be integrated into public health surveillance systems.